dimitarpg13/probabilistic_machine_learning/applied_statistics/README.md

-# Resource on Applied Statistics
+# Resource in Applied Statistics